SilentEchoe/KubeMin-Cli/README.md

 # KubeMin-Cli

-**A Unified Application Platform for Kubernetes, from Edge to AI.**
+**A Developer-Friendly Application Platform for Kubernetes.**

-KubeMin-Cli is a next-generation cloud-native application management platform designed to dramatically simplify the deployment and orchestration of services on Kubernetes.
-It provides a high-level, developer-centric abstraction layer that bridges the gap between simple application needs and the underlying complexity of Kubernetes, empowering developers to deploy everything from lightweight microservices on edge devices to complex AI/ML pipelines in the data center.
+KubeMin-Cli is a cloud-native application management platform designed to dramatically simplify the deployment and orchestration of services on Kubernetes.
+It provides a high-level, developer-centric abstraction layer that bridges the gap between simple application needs and the underlying complexity of Kubernetes.

 ---